 With more than 3 million residents, the Twin Cities of Minneapolis and St. Paul form the 16th-largest metropolitan area in the United States.
-Together, they’re home to the #1-rated park system in the country, one of the most bikeable metropolitan areas, numerous professional sports teams, an impressive range of award-winning restaurants, and major new transit networks.
+Together, they’re home to the No. 1-rated park system in the country, one of the most bikeable metropolitan areas, numerous professional sports teams, an impressive range of award-winning restaurants, and major new transit networks.
 Sure, Minnesota may be cold sometimes, but we're almost certain you'll warm up to it.

 Strong Global Links

 A degree from the Humphrey School can help set you on the path to changing the world—but as a Humphrey School student, you'll also get a deeper understanding of the countless ways that the world can change you.
-In addition to welcoming faculty, students, and fellows from around the world, including Diplomat-in-Residence Mary Curtin, the Humphrey School encourages students to make global connections through national and international research opportunities.
+In addition to welcoming faculty, students, and fellows from around the world, the Humphrey School encourages students to make global connections through national and international research opportunities.